Mysolaar/goit-react-hw-08-phonebook/README.md

 - Implemented function createAsyncThunk.

-- Used mockapi.io backend in place of local storage.
+- Used Connections API backend in place of mockapi.io backend.